eng3844f17/eng3844f17.github.io/_schedule/schedule.md

           desc: 'Come with problems, issues, questions, concerns.'
           readings: [ 'None.' ]
           assign: [ 'Collect your data, and also jot down difficulties and issues that you wish to bring up during class.' ]
+          other: [ 'Half of class will be devoted to tips and strategies to produce a readable data set; the other half will address questions and concerns about the data-collection process.' ]
       wed:
         - date: 2017-09-20
           desc: 'Troubleshooting + <i>Ad Hoc</i> Help'
           readings: [ 'TBA' ]
           assign: [ 'Collect your data, and also jot down difficulties and issues that you wish to bring up during class.' ]
+          other: [ 'Half of class will be devoted to tips and strategies to produce a readable data set; the other half will address questions and concerns about the data-collection process.' ]
       fri:
         - date: 2017-09-22
           desc: 'Troubleshooting + <i>Ad Hoc</i> Help'
           readings: [ 'TBA' ]
           assign: [ 'Collect your data, and also jot down difficulties and issues that you wish to bring up during class.' ]
+          other: [ 'Half of class will be devoted to tips and strategies to produce a readable data set; the other half will address questions and concerns about the data-collection process.' ]

     - num: 5
       wkh: 'Data Exploration &amp; Visualization Conventions'